World of Difference

 The Vodafone Foundation World of Difference Programme finds passionate people who want to make a difference in the community, supports them financially and professionally while they work for a NZ youth charity for one year.

 What’s it all about?

 The World of Difference Programme launched in November 2002.
 The Vodafone NZ Foundation finds passionate people who want to make a difference in the community.
 We support them financially and professionally while they work for a New Zealand charity for one year.
 The aim is to grow the leadership and capacity of individuals as well as strengthen the organisation’s ability to work in the community both now and in the future — all for the purpose of achieving our vision: to see all young people in Aotearoa engaged in meaningful learning.
 Eighty inspiring individuals have taken part in World of Difference — check out the blogs of our current and past recipients below.

-There are six 2016 World of Difference awards up for grabs.
-Each award is $100,000 and is allocated towards salary and expenses as agreed by the recipient and their chosen charity.
-As a high-engagement funding programme, the Vodafone NZ Foundation provides leadership development, training, networking and collaboration opportunities and offers volunteers, mentoring, advocacy and other support.
+There are six 2017 World of Difference awards up for grabs.
+Each award is $100,000 and is allocated towards salary, expenses and project costs as agreed by the recipient and their chosen charity.
+As this is a high-engagement funding programme, the Vodafone NZ Foundation provides leadership development, training, networking and collaboration opportunities and offers volunteers, mentoring, advocacy and other support.

 What are we looking for?

 There are three important elements to finding the ideal World of Difference recipient — we are looking for the right person, project and organisation.
 As a high engagement programme, both the recipient and organisation must be committed to engaging with the Foundation through hui (gathering), its programme of leadership development and capacity building (see description below) and other support it provides.

 The people – we look for passionate people who have an ambition to make a difference for our youth and the skills to lead a step change.